 First Study on Confirmation work in Europe (2007–2010)

 The first study on confirmation work in Europe was conducted 2007-2008 and published in 2010.
 Its purpose was to gain a broad and detailed view of confirmation work in the seven participating countries – Germany, Austria, Switzerland (Zurich), Denmark, Finland, Norway, and Sweden.
 The study included data from the confirmands as well as from the workers, both full-time workers and volunteers.
-It used a design with two questionnaires, at the beginning and towards the end of confirmation time.
-It was an innovative study, among others because of the large sample sizes (more than 28.000 respondents) and the attempt of achieving representativity as much as possible.
-Representative samples in the different countries are the presupposition for valid interna-tional comparisons, which were another central aim of the study.
+It was designed to use two questionnaires, one at the beginning and one towards the end of confirmation time.
+It was an innovative study, among other reasons because of the large sample sizes (more than 28.000 respondents) and the attempt of achieving as much representativity as possible.
+Representative samples in the different countries are the presupposition for valid international comparisons, which were another central aim of the study.

 Schweitzer, Friedrich / Ilg, Wolfgang / Simojoki, Henrik (Eds.)
 (2010): Confirmation Work in Europe: Empirical Results, Experiences and Challenges.
 A Comparative Study in Seven Countries, Gütersloh: Gütersloher Verlagshaus.